 The Archives maintains a dynamic collection of materials that will cultivate academic and educational research as a means to enrich community interest through access, use, and relevancy.
-The LHSAA Archives seeks to instill an appreciation for the past and create connections with the future through active work with the next generations of students and Lincoln High School alumni.
+The LHSAA Archives seeks to instill an appreciation for the past and create connections with the future through active work with the next generations of Lincoln High students and alumni.

 Please Contact Dana Cress